hcardwell/usb-vsp/README.md

 ## What It Is:
 This is a repo for Python (using pyusb) code for grabbing the live video feed from the DJI Digital FPV Goggles.
 The class design is intended to facilitate a multitude of output scenarios:

-- Output to a local FIFO / named pipe, suitable for piping to a local player.
-A reference Python class (FIFOWriter) implemented to provide this is included
+- Output to a local FIFO / named pipe, suitable for piping to a local player
+- A reference Python class (FIFOWriter) implemented to provide this for Linux
+- A reference Python class (Win32PipeWriter) implemented to provide this for Windows

+Future output scenarios:
+- OBS for live streaming
 - Same named pipe, but consumed as a socket and transmitted over TCP/IP using mbuffer or nc to facilitate even more remote live feeds
 - Internal web server with an HLS transform, etc.